Things to Do in Detroit in October

 Best Activities in October

-Detroit Institute of Arts and Cultural District
+Detroit Institute of Arts and museum district exploration

 October Events & Festivals